Chapter 59: The Role of Observer — Observer and Observed

 Relationship to Proof: Intuition guides; proof verifies.

-59.11 Consciousness and Mathematical Truth
+59.11 Observer and Mathematical Truth

 Correspondence Theory: Mathematical statements are true if they correspond to mathematical reality.